4dn-dcic/fish_omics_format/docs/source/rna_quality.rst

 As with all other RNA Spot Data tables in this format, each row corresponds to data associated with an individual RNA_Spot.

 The first columns of this table are always ``Spot_ID``, ``Channel_Name``, ``Fluorophore_Name``.

+This table **MUST** contain at least 1 Optional or Conditionally Required Column.

 The content and order of all other columns is largely at user's discretion.
 However, in order to align with existing `4DN-BINA-OME <https://doi.org/10.1038/s41592-021-01327-9>`_ Microscopy Metadata specifications, the use of specific column names and descriptions is **conditionally required** as indicated below.
 The order of the rows are at